znguye/lab-dom-race-car/README.md

    Runs the game loop by executing the following steps:

-   - Checks if the `gameIsOver` flag is set to `true`.
-If it is, it interrupts the function to stop the loop.

    - Invokes the `update()` method to update the game state.
 We will create a `update` method in the following iteration.

-   - To ensure that the game loop function runs repeatedly, it should invoke itself (like `this.gameLoop()`), to create a recursive loop.
-     To ensure a consistent frame rate, use `window.requestAnimationFrame()` to execute the function.
+   - Checks if the `gameIsOver` flag is set to `true`.
+If it is, it interrupts the game interval by calling `clearInterval` on the `gameIntervalId`.

    </details>